Palestinian Khader Adnan dies in Israel jail after 86 days on hunger strike

 Islamic Jihad, which is based in the Gaza Strip, had earlier warned Israel would "pay a heavy price" should he die in jail.

+Khader Adnan, 44, had been charged with belonging to a terrorist group and incitement and had been due to stand trial this month.

-Khader Adnan was from Jenin in the occupied West Bank, and had been in and out of Israeli detention over the past two decades.
+Adnan was from Jenin in the occupied West Bank, and had been in and out of Israeli detention over the past two decades.

 He had been on hunger strike five times.